haleykwok/Website_Hugo_Academic/content/_index.md

               * Programmed and refined the collision detection algorithm, enhancing the precision of the positioning system.
               * Developed a user-friendly GUI to control and monitor the system, improving user engagement and system manageability.

-        - title: AI and Robotcs Research Assistant
+        - title: Research Assistant - RAIDS Group
           company: PolyU Research Group of AI for Industrial Digital Servitization, led by Ir Dr Pai Zheng, Hong Kong Polytechnic University
           company_url: 'https://www.raids.group/'
           company_logo: polyu-logo